 - No 5th child sleeper bed option

-This resort has been dealing with room upgrades and refurbishments to their spaces since 2017, and most recently, the construction of the Disney Skyliner transportation system.
-I would have to say that it has been worthwhile because the improvements make this the best family-friendly Disney Moderate Hotel.
+This Disney Moderate Resort has been dealing with room upgrades and refurbishments to their spaces since 2017, and most recently, the construction of the Disney Skyliner transportation system.
+I would have to say that it has been worthwhile because the improvements make this the best Disney Moderate Resort for families.
 This is our “go-to” summertime resort.

 Their pirate-themed splash pad and Spanish fortress water slide, cannons, and waterfalls are a huge hit.
 The rooms have also been upgraded and their quick service and casual restaurant are solid options.
 Room rates are also on the lower end of the Disney Moderate Resorts, as this is a huge property with about 2,000 rooms and 6 areas.
 Also, I have a special place in my heart for this resort because they brought out characters to interact with the guests during a thunderstorm on our “pool day”.
 It turned an otherwise miserable waiting experience into laughs and dancing for the kids.